WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

     * FIR Filter radiation calculations
     * Generalized body modes
     * Non-hydrodynamic and drag bodies
-    * Conditions that require a variable mass, center of gravity, or center of buoyancy
+    * Nonlinear hydrodynamics is not compatible when using a case with variable mass.

 Impulse Response Function with Variable Hydrodynamics
 """""""""""""""""""""""""""""""""""""""""""""""""""""